Free Phone Consultation

 HIPAA Notice of Privacy Practices

 I hold that all information concerning patients is confidential and is released only through procedures consistent with the law and professional ethics.
 The law requires the release of confidential information in situations of potential harm to oneself or others, when records are demanded by court order, or in instances of suspected child or elder abuse.
+Click here for the full Notice of Privacy Practices.

 Good Faith Estimate Notice